 Stonehearst Asylum starts with a doctor (Brendan Gleeson) teaching his psychiatry students about hysterical neurosis by referring a patient named Eliza Graves (Kate Beckinsale).
-As you start to think of the horror behind any mental asylum, you are introduced with a young medical school graduate Edward Newgate (Jim Sturgess) from Oxford who ventures into the Stonehearst Asylum for practice.
+As you start to think of the horror behind any mental asylum, you are introduced to a young medical school graduate Edward Newgate (Jim Sturgess) from Oxford who ventures into the Stonehearst Asylum for practice.

 It then turns out that these people are in fact the caretakers of the hospital where Dr. Salt (Michael Caine), also caged, is the real head of the asylum.
 As the weirdness comes to the fore, Newgate wants to free all those people with help from Eliza.

 As far as the story is concerned, there are a few twists laced with incredible performances from its entire cast that makes it watchable.
 However, I could not really understand the focus of the film; no single character was in the spotlight.
 Probably, that’s the reason Stonehearst Asylum never goes up to be a stark thriller.